breitnw/microGUI/README.md

 # microGUI

-µGUI is a single-header, zero-dependency library for very small (often embedded) graphical user interfaces.
+microGUI (µGUI) is a single-header, zero-dependency library for very small (often embedded) graphical user interfaces.
 Its architecture and functionality are heavily inspired by nicbarker's wonderful [Clay](https://github.com/nicbarker/clay/tree/main) library, drawing on Clay's approach to nested declarative layouts.
-Where they differ is:

-- **The set of features offered:** the feature set of µGUI is much more limited than Clay's.
-This limits expressiveness, but greatly improves compatibility with basic render systems.
+The libraries' differences lie in:

 - **The layout types prioritized:** *where Clay is the main menu, µGUI is the HUD.* µGUI does not support scrolling layouts.
 Instead, layouts are based on tiling and pinned nodes.
+- **The set of features offered:** µGUI's feature set is much smaller than Clay's.
+This reduces expressiveness, but is critical for compatibility with basic render systems like [Adafruit_GFX](https://github.com/adafruit/Adafruit-GFX-Library).

 ``` c
 MG({.flow = MG_FLOW_H}) {